cplee1/vcs_recombine/README.md

     chmod +x vcs_recombine.nf

-Optionally, add the pipeline script to your $PATH.
+Optionally, add the pipeline script to your `$PATH`.
 You can now execute the pipeline as you would any other script.

 ## Using the Pipeline
 The basic syntax is as follows.
 Inputs in square brackets are optional.